 The entire history of the American frontier is one of rebellion against the law, if, indeed, that may be called rebellion whose apostles have not yet recognized any authority of the law.
 The frontier antedated anarchy.
 It broke no social compact, for it had never made one.
-Its population asked no protection save that afforded under the stern lordship of the six-shooter.
+Its population asked for no protection save that afforded under the stern lordship of the six-shooter.
 The anarchy of the frontier, if we may call it such, was sometimes little more than self-interest against self-interest.
 This was the true description of this border conflict.

 John Chisum drove the first herds up the Pecos Trail to the territorial market.
 He held at one time perhaps 80,000 head of cattle under his brand of the “Long I” and “jinglebob.”
-Moreover, he had powers of attorney from a great many cowmen in Texas and lower New Mexico, authorizing him to take up any trail cattle which he found under their respective brands.
-He carried a tin cylinder, large as a waterspout that contained, some said, more than a thousand of these powers of attorney.
-At least, it is certain he had papers enough to give him a wide authority.
+Moreover, he had powers of attorney from many cowmen in Texas and lower New Mexico, authorizing him to take up any trail cattle he found under their respective brands.
+He carried a tin cylinder, large as a waterspout, that contained, some said, more than a thousand of these powers of attorney.
+At least, it is certain he had papers enough to give him a broad authority.
 Chisum riders combed every north-bound herd.
 If they found the cattle of any of his “friends,” they were cut out and turned on the Chisum range.
 There were many “little fellows,” small cattlemen, nested here and there on the flanks of the Chisum herds.

 John Chisum located his Bosque Grande Ranch about 1865, and Murphy came to Fort Stanton about 1866.
-In 1875, Chisum dropped down to his South Spring River Ranch, and by that time Murphy had been thrown out of the post-tradership by Major Clendenning, commanding officer, who did not like his methods.
-He had dropped nine miles down the Bonito River from Fort Stanton, with two young associates, under the firm name of Murphy, Riley & Dolan, sometimes spoken of as L.G.
+In 1875, Chisum dropped down to his South Spring River Ranch, and by that time, Murphy had been thrown out of the post-tradership by Major Clendenning, commanding officer, who did not like his methods.
+He had dropped nine miles down the Bonito River from Fort Stanton with two young associates under the firm name of Murphy, Riley & Dolan, sometimes spoken of as L.G.
 Murphy & Co.

 The Pecos War was mostly an indiscriminate killing among cowmen and cattle thieves, and it cost many lives, though it had no beginning and no end.
 The Texas men, hard riders and cheerful shooters, for the most part, came pushing up the Pecos River and into the Bonito Canyon.
 Among these, in 1874, were four brothers known as the Horrell boys, Bill, Jack, Tom, and Bob, who had come from Texas in 1872.
 Two of them located ranches on the Ruidoso, being “staked” therein by Major Murphy, king for that part of the countryside.